HubSpot/dropwizard-guicier/README.md

 There are a couple important changes to be aware of when upgrading from [dropwizard-guice](https://github.com/HubSpot/dropwizard-guice).

 ### AutoConfig has been removed
-[Reasoning and potential workarounds here](https://github.com/HubSpot/dropwizard-guicier/issues/41).
-The workarounds are however, not recommended.
+Reasoning and potential workarounds are discussed [here](https://github.com/HubSpot/dropwizard-guicier/issues/41) (fwiw we've ditched AutoConfig internally and have never looked back).

 ### Explicit Bindings Required
-All objects that you wish to inject must be explicitly bound.
-Just-in-time bindings are not supported by default.
-This is the case despite you **not** enabling explicit binding in your own module.

-You can however (albeit not recommended) disable the explicit binding behavior by setting `enableGuiceEnforcer(false)` on the `GuiceBundle` within your DW application.

-Enjoy!
+By default, dropwizard-guicier installs a [module](https://github.com/mgreene/dropwizard-guicier/blob/278056ff871116db844126a41711155d91900011/src/main/java/com/hubspot/dropwizard/guicier/GuiceBundle.java#L135-L143) which makes Guice run in a more strict mode.
+In particular, just-in-time bindings are disable and all objects must be explicitly bound.
+In addition, it requires that no-arg constructors are annotated with `@Inject` for Guice to use them.
+You can opt out of having this module installed by calling `enableGuiceEnforcer(false)` when constructing your `GuiceBundle`.